suppressio/vr-pico4-steam-linux/README.md

 ##### To install on your PC (Linux):
 - [Steam](https://store.steampowered.com/about/download): is needed due to SteamVR;
 - [SteamVR](https://www.steamvr.com/en/): will be used as the main VR environment, enabling the launch and management of VR applications and games on your PC.
 It is required for the ALVR server;
-- [ALVR Server](https://github.com/alvr-org/ALVR) is an open source software, is needed by the ALXR client.
-At the moment of writing, you need version [18.2.3](https://github.com/alvr-org/ALVR/releases/tag/v18.2.3).
-Other versions ar not compatible with the last ALXR client app;
-- is open source software, which is required for the ALXR client.
+- [ALVR Server](https://github.com/alvr-org/ALVR) is open source software, which is required for the ALXR client.
 At the time of writing, version [18.2.3](https://github.com/alvr-org/ALVR/releases/tag/v18.2.3) is required.
-Other versions are not compatible with the latest ALXR client application;
+Other versions are not compatible with the latest ALXR client app;
 - [AudioRelay Server](https://audiorelay.net/downloads) is required for audio streaming on the device.
 This is because ALVR version 18.2.3 does not support audio streaming on Linux.
 Hopefully, in the next version of ALXL/ALVR it will no longer be necessary;
 ##### To install on your Pico 4:
 - [ALXR Client](https://github.com/korejan/ALVR/wiki/ALXR-Client) is an open source application, the ALVR software client.
 You must use the ALXR client (and not the ALVR client) because Pico 4 "has" OpenXR runtimes.